CVS Health (NYSE:CVS) Price Target Raised to $95.00 at Raymond James

-CVS Health (NYSE:CVS) had its price target hoisted by investment analysts at Raymond James from $90.00 to $95.00 in a research note issued on Wednesday, Analyst Ratings Network reports.
-The firm currently has a “strong-buy” rating on the pharmacy operator’s stock.
-Raymond James’ price target would indicate a potential upside of 12.84% from the stock’s current price.
+CVS Health (NYSE:CVS) had its price objective upped by Raymond James from $90.00 to $95.00 in a research report report published on Tuesday, Benzinga reports.
+They currently have a strong-buy rating on the pharmacy operator’s stock.

-A number of other research firms also recently weighed in on CVS.
-Jefferies Financial Group upgraded shares of CVS Health from a “hold” rating to a “buy” rating and set a $90.00 price target on the stock in a research note on Friday, January 8th.
-Truist lifted their price target on shares of CVS Health from $80.00 to $88.00 in a report on Wednesday, April 14th.
-Guggenheim reaffirmed a “neutral” rating on shares of CVS Health in a research note on Tuesday, March 23rd.
-Truist Securities lifted their target price on shares of CVS Health from $80.00 to $88.00 and gave the stock a “buy” rating in a research note on Tuesday, April 20th.
-Finally, Morgan Stanley upped their target price on CVS Health from $86.00 to $92.00 and gave the company an “overweight” rating in a research report on Tuesday, April 20th.
-Four investment analysts have rated the stock with a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the company.
-CVS Health has an average rating of “Buy” and an average target price of $89.13.
+A number of other equities analysts have also issued reports on CVS.
+BMO Capital Markets upped their target price on shares of CVS Health from $82.00 to $90.00 and gave the stock a market perform rating in a research report on Thursday, May 6th.
+Jefferies Financial Group upped their target price on shares of CVS Health from $90.00 to $95.00 and gave the company a buy rating in a research note on Wednesday, May 5th.
+Credit Suisse Group raised their target price on shares of CVS Health from $91.00 to $100.00 and gave the company an outperform rating in a research report on Thursday, May 6th.
+Citigroup raised their target price on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Finally, Morgan Stanley raised their target price on shares of CVS Health from $86.00 to $92.00 and gave the stock an overweight rating in a research note on Tuesday, April 20th.
+Three analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has assigned a strong buy rating to the company.
+The company presently has a consensus rating of Buy and a consensus price target of $91.69.

 CVS Health (NYSE:CVS) last released its quarterly earnings results on Tuesday, May 4th.
-The pharmacy operator reported $2.04 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.72 by $0.32.
-The business had revenue of $69.10 billion for the quarter, compared to the consensus estimate of $68.33 billion.
+The pharmacy operator reported $2.04 EPS for the quarter, beating the Zacks’ consensus estimate of $1.72 by $0.32.
 CVS Health had a net margin of 2.99% and a return on equity of 15.60%.
-CVS Health’s revenue was up 3.5% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.91 earnings per share.
-As a group, sell-side analysts forecast that CVS Health will post 7.43 EPS for the current year.
+The firm had revenue of $69.10 billion for the quarter, compared to analyst estimates of $68.33 billion.
+During the same period in the previous year, the business earned $1.91 earnings per share.
+The company’s revenue for the quarter was up 3.5% compared to the same quarter last year.
+On average, research analysts expect that CVS Health will post 7.43 EPS for the current fiscal year.

+The company also recently declared a quarterly dividend, which was paid on Monday, May 3rd.
+Stockholders of record on Friday, April 23rd were given a $0.50 dividend.
+The ex-dividend date was Thursday, April 22nd.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 2.37%.
+CVS Health’s dividend payout ratio (DPR) is currently 28.25%.

-In other news, SVP James David Clark sold 5,350 shares of CVS Health stock in a transaction that occurred on Wednesday, March 31st.
-The stock was sold at an average price of $76.00, for a total value of $406,600.00.
-Also, CFO Eva C. Boratto sold 4,905 shares of the business’s stock in a transaction on Tuesday, May 4th.
-The shares were sold at an average price of $80.00, for a total transaction of $392,400.00.
-Following the transaction, the chief financial officer now owns 115,331 shares in the company, valued at approximately $9,226,480.
+In related news, EVP Troyen A. Brennan sold 9,477 shares of the business’s stock in a transaction on Friday, May 7th.
+The shares were sold at an average price of $84.00, for a total transaction of $796,068.00.
+Following the transaction, the executive vice president now owns 144,697 shares in the company, valued at approximately $12,154,548.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Thomas M. Moriarty sold 49,211 shares of the business’s stock in a transaction on Friday, March 19th.
+The shares were sold at an average price of $74.15, for a total transaction of $3,648,995.65.
+Following the transaction, the executive vice president now owns 12,778 shares in the company, valued at approximately $947,488.70.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 588,797 shares of company stock worth $44,310,483.
+Insiders have sold a total of 598,274 shares of company stock worth $45,106,551 in the last quarter.
 0.46% of the stock is owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the company.
-ShoreHaven Wealth Partners LLC purchased a new stake in shares of CVS Health in the fourth quarter valued at approximately $25,000.
-Jackson Grant Investment Advisers Inc. grew its position in CVS Health by 127.8% during the 4th quarter.
-Jackson Grant Investment Advisers Inc. now owns 360 shares of the pharmacy operator’s stock worth $25,000 after purchasing an additional 202 shares during the last quarter.
-Greenhouse Wealth Management LLC purchased a new stake in CVS Health in the fourth quarter valued at approximately $26,000.
-Lederer & Associates Investment Counsel CA acquired a new stake in CVS Health during the first quarter valued at $30,000.
-Finally, Reby Advisors LLC acquired a new position in CVS Health in the 4th quarter worth about $34,000.
+Hedge funds have recently made changes to their positions in the business.
+BlackRock Inc. grew its stake in shares of CVS Health by 2.3% in the 1st quarter.
+BlackRock Inc. now owns 94,562,500 shares of the pharmacy operator’s stock worth $7,113,937,000 after acquiring an additional 2,084,131 shares in the last quarter.
+Dodge & Cox grew its stake in shares of CVS Health by 0.5% in the 4th quarter.
+Dodge & Cox now owns 15,960,473 shares of the pharmacy operator’s stock worth $1,090,100,000 after acquiring an additional 77,629 shares in the last quarter.
+Norges Bank bought a new stake in shares of CVS Health in the 4th quarter worth $964,912,000.
+Dimensional Fund Advisors LP grew its position in CVS Health by 0.3% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 12,152,434 shares of the pharmacy operator’s stock valued at $829,977,000 after buying an additional 32,967 shares during the period.
+Finally, Caisse DE Depot ET Placement DU Quebec grew its position in CVS Health by 33.3% during the fourth quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 10,118,403 shares of the pharmacy operator’s stock valued at $691,087,000 after buying an additional 2,525,912 shares during the period.
 Institutional investors and hedge funds own 74.21% of the company’s stock.

 About CVS Health